SufficientlySecure/document-viewer/art/new/sources/readme.txt

 Possible eyecandy enhancements
 ==============================

-Do we really need 'unframed' actionbar icons?
-What about making all icons framed?
-Would they be too small on small devices?

 Reversing gradient of action bar background.
 Right now (vers.
 1.5.3 dev 1447) the gradient is such as to present a grey-whitish discontinuity near the top black bar of the screen and a fading to black toward Ebookdroid area.
 In this way the first black row in filebrowse mode looks bigger then the ones below.

 As for the outline view: reducing the height and removing gradient coloring from the rows of the outline could greatly improve its appearance without noticeably hindering navigation (users will tap on text).
 A fully black text should appear as more 'elegant'.